Skip to main content

 1

-I have just built a login form with email + password.
-Give me 15 test cases.
+I just built a login form with email and password.
+Tell me 15 test cases I should write for it.
+Go.

 What to listen for

-Happy path, empty fields, invalid email format, wrong password, locked account, SQL injection attempt, XSS in email, very long password, copy-paste, autofill, browser back button, multiple sessions, expired session, special chars, network timeout.
-Should hit at least 12.
+Happy path, empty fields, invalid email format, wrong password, account locked after N attempts, SQL injection (single quote), XSS (script tag), very long password, browser autofill, back button after login, multiple simultaneous sessions, expired session, special characters, network timeout, case sensitivity.
+Strong candidates hit 12 to 15 easily and keep going.

 2

-Walk me through a bug you caught that everyone else missed.
-How did you find it?
+Walk me through a bug you caught in the last 6 months that everyone else missed.
+Why did they miss it, and how did you find it?

 What to listen for